Thermogroup Ltd t/a ThermoSphere Terms & Conditions

 (a) All quotations and price lists are given and all orders are accepted on these terms, which supersede any other terms in the Supplier’s catalogue or elsewhere, and shall override and exclude any other terms stipulated or referred to by the Purchaser whether in his order or in any negotiations, and any course of dealing established between the Supplier and the Purchaser.
 All orders hereafter made by the Purchaser shall be deemed to be made subject to these terms.

-(b) No modification of these terms shall be effective unless specifically accepted in writing and signed by one of the partners in the Supplier.
+(b) No modification of these terms shall be effective unless specifically accepted in writing and signed by a director of the Supplier.

 The Supplier shall be under no liability whatsoever resulting from or arising out of or in connection with or in relation to any statement report or other representation made by any of its partners servants or agents before the contract between the Supplier and the Purchaser was entered into, unless the Purchaser shall give notice in writing to the Supplier before the contract is entered into that it intends to rely on any such statement report or other representation.